 ssl_protocols TLSv1.1 TLSv1.2;

-Note that, TLS v1.0 is also already a legacy protocol and should be avoided.
-However, it might still be needed to allow older web browsers to work.
-Enable it only if absolutely necessary.
+Note that TLS v1.0 is already a legacy protocol and should be avoided.
+However, older web browsers might still need to be allowed to work.
+Enable it only if necessary.

 Enable HTTP Strict Transport Security (HSTS)

-The Strict Transport Security safeguards TLS by not allowing any insecure communication with the websites that use it.
+Strict Transport Security safeguards TLS by not allowing insecure communication with the websites that use it.
 It was designed to ensure security even in the case of configuration problems and implementation errors.
-HSTS automatically converting all plaintext links to a secure version.
-It also disables click-through certificate warnings which are an indicator of an active MITM attack and prevents users from circumventing the warning.
+HSTS automatically converts all plaintext links to a secure version.
+It also disables click-through certificate warnings, which indicate an active MITM attack, and prevents users from circumventing the warning.

 Enable HSTS by using the option shown below.